bryanlabra/ArduCam-Snapshot/README.md

 ## Step 1: Setting Up the Hardware

 ### 1.1 Wiring the 1.14" display to the rpi

+<img width="1073" alt="Screenshot 2024-09-15 at 1 10 57 PM" src="https://github.com/user-attachments/assets/69d9f257-41db-46fa-828c-79a825819ba0">

 Pins 9 and 10 are for the button.
-Note that ribbon cable may be different for RPI zero 2W and other versions

-<img width="1073" alt="Screenshot 2024-09-15 at 1 10 57 PM" src="https://github.com/user-attachments/assets/69d9f257-41db-46fa-828c-79a825819ba0">

-Note that ribbon cable may be different for RPI zero 2W and other versions

 <img width="694" alt="Screenshot 2024-09-15 at 1 36 40 PM" src="https://github.com/user-attachments/assets/16cc5374-b61a-4a47-bb3c-6a3b0b9aa877">

+Note that ribbon cable may be different for RPI zero 2W and other versions.
+I am using the ribbon cable that came with the camera.
+The leads face down(blue end) on the pi, the leads face up (silver end) on the camera
 ### 1.2 Connecting the 12MP IMX708 Arducam Module 3 Camera